benjaminjamesweb/AWS-Project/README.md

 *2.1 Purpose*

-The intended audience is for kids.
-The purpose of the app is to give them excercies that they can use to practice/improve their English at multiple levels (up to B1).
+The intended audience is kids (below 12).
+The purpose of the app is to give them excercies that they can use to practice/improve their English at multiple levels (up to B1), in a way that appeals to their age group (lots of visuals, including animated animal gifs, as well as funny/light content).

 <br>